Site Search

 • conduct patient record reviews including review of laboratory or diagnostic reports.

-1. Agents of the College – In the event the physician taking a pregnancy or parental leave is also an Agent of the College, they may continue to participate in College activities while on pregnancy or parental leave including Council or Committee meetings.
+1. Agents of the College – In the event the registrant taking a pregnancy or parental leave is also an Agent of the College, they may continue to participate in College activities while on pregnancy or parental leave including Council or Committee meetings.

 Resources